Pandora: Documentation en: Intro Monitoring

 And the graph will look like this:

 That way, all values between 23'10 and 26 will be considered normal, since it is the acceptable temperature in the CPD or control room.
-If needed, the "Dynamic Threshold Min." and "Dynamic Threshold Max." parameters can be used again to adjust the thresholds if necessary.
+If needed, the "Dynamic Threshold Min." and "Dynamic Threshold Max." parameters can be used again to set thresholds if necessary.